falcosecurity/falco-website/content/en/docs/tutorials/add-prebuilt-driver-config/index.md

+---
-# Add prebuilt drivers for a kernel release
+title: Add prebuilt drivers for a kernel release
+description: Tutorial for adding new prebuilt drivers for specific kernel releases
+weight: 100
+---

 ## Requirements